 even if you owe the money, you are protected from recapture – see above.

 Keep a copy of the letter.
-The agency must get your appeal within 45 days of the date of their notice was mailed to you.
+The agency must get your appeal within 45 days of the date that their notice was mailed to you.
 The agency should set a hearing within 30 days.
 You don’t need a lawyer, but you may want to call one for advice.

 You don’t have a right to a hearing if the debt comes from a court judgment or order.